 Many people are fond of consuming sugary foods.
 When this happens, your body begins to generate more cortisol and less insulin.
 This is to make up for all the lost calories, which can stress your pancreas and adrenals.
 When your sugar intake is high, not only will you gain weight, you’ll also feel more exhausted due to the inefficient functioning of your adrenal glands.

-Your body needs a long, restful shut-eye in order heal itself.
+Your body needs a long, restful shut-eye in order to heal itself.
 Give yourself 7-8 hours every day and the likelihood that you’ll develop adrenal fatigue is low to zero.

 Chemicals and other contaminants

 Unfortunately, we’re exposed to so many of them.
-There’s toxic in our food, pollutants in the air, chlorine in water, pesticides in fruits and vegetables and so on.
+There’s toxin in our food, pollutants in the air, chlorine in water, pesticides in fruits and vegetables and so on.
 Consumption of these can lead to toxic overload and a lot of these chemicals straightforwardly interrupt your adrenal function.

 Whatever chronic disease you suffer from, they ask more of what your adrenal glands can handle.
 Chronic conditions include asthma, arthritis, and diabetes.
 Other diseases such as Lyme disease and fibromyalgia could also cause your adrenal glands to deteriorate.